-- b.
+- o.
 The following campaign activities shall be permitted only from the first day of the fall quarter of WWU to the close of the elections: - (1) verbal campaigning for a position and recruitment of volunteers to work on a campaign, except where such activities are prohibited by WWU policies, with the exception of reserved table spaces provided by the Elections Coordinator. - a.
-In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when verbal campaigning or recruiting volunteers. b.
-Verbal campaigning does not include social media campaigning. - verbal campaigning does not include social media campaigning.
-(1)c.
+In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when verbal campaigning or recruiting volunteers. - b.
+Verbal campaigning does not include social media campaigning.

-- (1) online campaigning for a position and the establishment of websites or web pages supportive of a candidacy. - (2) previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - d.c.The following Campaign activities shall be permitted only during the campaign period specified in Section 1, Cl.
+- c.
+The following campaign activities shall be permitted only from the opening of the Senate candidate filing period [10/20/2018] to the close of the Senate elections [11/30/2018]: - (1) online campaigning for a position and the establishment of websites or web pages supportive of a candidacy. - (2) previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - d-c.
+The following Campaign activities shall be permitted only during the campaign period specified in Section 1, Cl.
 II (a) of this Code,: - (1) the distribution, posting or display of any physical campaign materials, as defined by Section 3 of this Code, on the main campus of WWU, but only in locations specified by this Code and by the Elections Coordinator and excluding where such activities are prohibited by WWU policies, with the exception of reserved table spaces provided by the Elections Coordinator. - a.
-In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when campaigning. b.
-If Western Washington University is completely functioning in an on-line capacity - during the campaign period then no physical campaigning will be permitted.
-(1)c. - (2) programs organized by RHA or Residence Hall Councils in which candidates are invited to speak.
+In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when campaigning. - b.
+If Western Washington University is completely functioning in an on-line capacity during the campaign period then no physical campaigning will be permitted.

+- (2) programs organized by RHA or Residence Hall Councils in which candidates are invited to speak.
 For such events, all candidates for a given position must be invited and given a minimum of three (3) days' notice.
 If a candidate declines the invitation, the program is permitted to continue. - (3) online campaigning for a position and the establishment of websites or web pages supportive of a candidacy.

-a.
 All websites and social media campaign pages must be declared to the AS Elections Coordinator.

 (4) previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted.
-(2)(5)